ruizguille/repo-flattener/README.md

 Now you can easily drag and drop these files into your favorite LLM tool while preserving the original structure information!

-For a detailed walkthrough of the code and the technologies used, check out this blog post: []()
+For a more detailed walkthrough of the code, check out this blog post: [This Script Makes Sharing Code with Claude Projects and ChatGPT 10x Faster](https://codeawake.com/blog/repo-flattener).

 ## Configuration